gabyugarte/Mars_Rover_Mission/README.md

 `> 9 9`
 Enter the Rover's start coordinates and heading in 'X Y H' format:
 `> 2 4 E`
-Enter the Rover's instructions consisting of L, R and M in a string:
+Enter the Rover's instructions consisting of L, R and F in a string:
 `> FFFRLFF`
 **Final Output**
 `> 7 4 E`